knupfer/dotfiles/emacs/.emacs.d/elpa/fill-column-indicator-readme.txt

 fill comments at, for example, column 70, but want a vertical rule at column 80 or 100 to indicate the maximum line length for code.)
 The default behavior (showing the indicator at the fill column) is specified by setting fci-rule-column to nil.
-Note that this variable becomes buffer local when set.

 On graphical displays the fill-column rule is drawn using a bitmap image.
 Its color is controlled by the variable `fci-rule-color', whose